 Main parameters, which must be estimated, are β0, β1, β2 and τ.

 After every primary auction, these NS parameters are estimated by finding the best numerical combination to achieve the closest match to observed YTMs.
 The “closeness” is measured by least squares method (i.e. minimizing sum of squared differences between the modelled and the observed YTMs).

-GEL yield curve is published weekly, on Wednesdays, after completion of every primary auction of Treasury Bills & Notes or Certificates of Deposits issued by NBG.
+GEL yield curve is published weekly, on Tuesday, after completion of every primary auction of Treasury Bills & Notes or Certificates of Deposits issued by NBG.
 Historical database of GEL Yield Curve consists of weekly data starting from year 2013.
 Online tool allows comparison of GEL Yield Curves for different dates the downloading of historical data in excel format.

 National Bank of Georgia reserves the right to change the GEL Yield Curve calculation methodology by its sole discretion.